 Connect Local Schools With Local Parks

-Embedding this program in perpetuity within the Nyack District STEM curriculum; and,
+Incorporating the program as a permanent component within the Nyack District STEM curriculum; and,

 Protect Our Parks

 Land Acquisition & Conservation Easement (2017)

 Locally known as the “Marydell Property”, since 1924 the Sisters of Our Lady of Christian Doctrine owned the picturesque acreage at the southern base of Hook Mountain.
 The Marydell acreage provides the only southern public access point to the top of Hook Mountain.

 The Friends played a critical role in the effort to protect these 40 acres at the base of Hook Mountain, working closely with the Trust for Public Land and other parties.
 Thirty acres were acquired and have been incorporated into the adjacent Hook Mountain and Nyack Beach State Park.
 In addition, the Friends now hold a conservation easement and a right of first refusal over the 10 acres that remain as private property.

 The Friends helped to raise awareness and financial support for this conservation project through its “Protect Hook Mountain” campaign and helped negotiate and structure the transaction.

 The Marydell land acquisition enabled the creation of the 1.5 mile "Hook Mountain Summit Trail", directly linking the Long Path and the top of Hook Mountain with the Nyack Beach State Park river trail.

 In 2022, The Institute of Christian Doctrine donated an additional 8+ acres to the Friends of Rockland Lake & Hook Mountain, forever protecting wetlands and wildlife habitat while ensuring continued public access to hiking trails.
 The Friends provided volunteer hours and funding to complete the transaction.

 New Trails & Signage